 There aren’t many Drive-In restaurants in Florida, but somehow in Central Florida, you can find Dino’s, John’s and, Mike’s Drive-Ins less than an hour from each other.
 I was planning to spend about a week in Central Florida with the idea that I would hit up all three drive-ins eventually.

 There are two main roads we travel on when we road trip, I-75 and the Florida Turnpike.
 Unfortunately, none of the drive-ins can be found on those main roads.

 In all my years, I’ve never taken US-27.
 It drives you right up the middle of the state from great little town to great little town and all the way to the beginnings of the panhandle.

-Luckily, the age of foldable maps and tom-toms are gone.
-They’ve been replaced with the dummy-proof apps like google maps and Waze.
+Luckily, the age of foldable maps and tom-toms is gone.
+Instead, they’ve been replaced with dummy-proof apps like Google maps and Waze.

 The original plan was just to hit up John’s, but then we came across Mike’s (about 10 miles from each other), and after that, I figured, we might as well visit Dino’s too.